 In this post, I’ll try to clarify this doubt.

 To do so, I’ll call on the famous dilemma about which came first, the chicken or the egg.

-In the web design or web content?
+In a word, what’s more necessary, web design or web content?

 Table of Contents

-What is a brand, and which are brand identity elements
+What is a brand, and which are brand identity elements?

 In a post published on the SEMrush blog, I found the following definition of a brand: